GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

         - Post-Battle
             - After defeating the pair you will receive the Damaged Alabaster Pelt and the "Alabaster Balewolf Intervention" Knowledge.
             - The request automatically fails again because the pelt is too damaged.
 Exit and prepare for the next run.
 Submitting the failed request at the Royal Capital Guild is optional.
-        - Diverging Endings<span style="color: #FF0000">*</span>
+        - <span style="color: #FF0000">*</span> Diverging Endings
             - The goal for the 3rd and 4th run is to distract or trap, respectively, the B2F wolf to prevent it from helping the B3F wolf.
-            - If you do not have a Ranger in your party, you will automatically be routed to the 3rd Run ("Good Ending").
+            - If you do not have a Ranger in your party, you will automatically be routed to the 3rd Run (Good ending).
 This ending has a more difficult boss fight.
             - A Ranger (L25 or higher) is required for the 4th Run (Best ending).
             - Either ending will complete the request and grant the unique reward.
 If you want all of the compendium entries (or love animals) then you will need to do both.